imperfectperson-max/bigproject/docs/README.md

 25 June 2025 - Added Jupyter (Python code) notebook to connect to a SQL Server / Microsoft Azure Database to anonymize participants - will later be unable to connect to the database

 26 June 2025 - Added missing columns to Project and EmploymentHistory, also the second query from the problem statement.

+04 July 2025 - Added the  Compliance Monitoring SQL query using date arithmetic